anandbaraik/tvShow/README.md

 npm run preview    # serve the production build locally npm run test        # run the unit/component/snapshot test suite (Vitest)
 ```

+## Testing

+Every component, composable, and store has a test — 22 test files / 60 tests.
+A few conventions worth knowing before adding more:

+- **Config is split**: `vite.config.ts` (app build: Vue + Tailwind plugins) and `vitest.config.ts` (tests: Vue plugin only, `environment: 'happy-dom'`).
+Combining them broke `.vue` file transforms under Vitest — the Tailwind v4 Vite plugin doesn't play well with Vitest's transform pipeline on this Vite/Vitest version pair. `vitest.config.ts` also sets `pool: 'forks'` and `fileParallelism: false`; without both, test runs on this Windows/Vite 8/Vitest 5 combination intermittently crashed with `Vitest failed to find the runner` on a cold cache.
+If you ever see that error, it's this — not your test.
+- **Mocking rule**: each layer's test mocks only the layer directly beneath it (a store test mocks its query composable via `vi.mock('../queries/useShowsQuery', ...)`; a query test mocks `httpClient`; a page-composable or view test that goes through the real store also mocks the query composable — never mock two layers down).
+- **`shared/test/withSetup.ts`**: composables that call `onMounted` (`useHomePage`, `useShowDetailPage`) only run that hook inside a real component instance, so their tests use this helper to mount them in a throwaway host component instead of calling them as plain functions.
+Composables with no lifecycle hooks (`useBookmarksPage`, `useShowsData`, …) are just called directly — no `withSetup` needed.
+- **`features/shows/test/showFixture.ts`**: `buildShow(overrides?)` — one realistic `TvShow` fixture reused across test files instead of every file inlining its own sample object.
+- **Style**: each `it()` sets up its own `mount(...)`/mocks inline rather than sharing a helper function or `beforeEach`-configured mock across tests in the same file — a test should be readable on its own. `beforeEach`/`afterEach` are reserved for plain resets (`setActivePinia(createPinia())`, `localStorage.clear()`, fake timers), never for data a test depends on.